prabhathAmila/array-into-chunks/index.md

-# How to split an array into chunks of the same size easily in Javascript
+# :eyes: How to split an array into chunks of the same size easily in Javascript

 ## In this article, you'll learn to split a Javascript array into chunks with a specified size using different implementations.